 heroin use, and adultery especially preached

-and only in the last 15 years or so reveled
+and only in the last 15 years or so has this despicable plot reveled

-itself as a pre-conceived plot designed to destroy
+itself as a pre-conceived scheme designed to destroy

 And lets not forget the Rolling Stones.

 be argued with.
 The Stones may have not been